Architecture Overview — pico-sqlalchemy¶

 ▼

-3. Repository Model¶
+8. Repository Model¶

 Repositories are plain Python classes declared with @repository.
 They:

-- receive dependencies via
+- Receive dependencies via

-async def) - access the active async session using
+- Access the active async session using

 class UserRepository: